23/resumable.js/README.md

 It is recommended to use an HTML span for the browse button.
 Using an actual button does not work reliably across all browsers, because Resumable.js creates the file input as a child of this control, and this may be invalid in the case of an HTML button.

-After this, interaction with Resumable.js is done by listening to registeredEventHandlers:
+After this, interaction with Resumable.js is done by listening to events:

 ```js
 r.on('fileAdded', function(file, event){